Can I plant or remove a tree in the public Right of Way?

 Please view the videos listed below:

 What size trees are protected?
 A protected size tree is determined by measuring the tree trunk at 4.5 feet above ground.
 This is commonly known as DBH (diameter at breast height).
-The tree, within the Austin city limits, is protected once it reaches 8 inches in diameter (19 inches at a single family home).
+The tree, within the Austin city limits, is protected once it reaches 19 inches.
 Diameter = Circumference / 3.1416 and Circumference = Diameter X 3.1416.

 What is the purpose of a tree survey?
 A tree survey tag is usually an aluminum circular or rectangular label attached to the tree trunk.
 A tag is used for physically identifying a tree with a specific number.
 This number is referenced on a site plan or survey.
 It does not mean the tree is marked to be saved or removed.

 What are some benefits of trees?
 Trees supply character to a landscape, create a sense-of-place, provide a habitat for plants and animals, promote interacting within the community, temper local climate, reduce storm water runoff/erosion, diminish building lines, conceal unsightly views, provide solitude, assist in conserving energy, and increase property values.